Dynamic stall reattachment revisited

-The trajectory of the nFTLE-based separation point aligns closely with the zero-contour of the pressure coefficient along the chord (\cref{fig:points_CP}b).
+The trajectory of the nFTLE-based separation point that marks the initial progression of the shear layer wave aligns closely with the zero-contour of the pressure coefficient along the chord (\cref{fig:points_CP}b).
 Upstream of the nFTLE-based separation point, the flow reattaches, and we expect suction recovery.
-Once the shear layer wave has reached the trailing edge of the airfoil at the end of the wave propagation stage, the nFTLE ridge is aligned with the airfoil, and we can no longer extract an nFTLE-based separation point.
+The trace of the nFTLE-based separation point in \cref{fig:points_CP}b does not reach the trailing edge at the end of the wave propagation stage because we cannot reliably estimate the nFTLE-based separation point when the ridge angle with respect to the airfoil surface becomes small.

-Even though our velocity field measurements do not resolve the boundary layer and the FTLE ridges do not make direct contact with the surface, we can identify features in the time-resolved velocity field data that leave distinct footprints in the surface pressure distribution.
-Analysis of these flow features provide insights into the reattachment process that we cannot obtain by solely analysing the pressure distribution and aerodynamic loads.
-A fully separated flow does not immediately start to recover when the angle of attack falls below the critical stall angle.
-Only when the shear layer is curved towards the leading edge, it allows for the leading edge suction, and ultimately the lift, to start recovering.
-The progression of the suction recovery is proceeded by a shear layer wave that propagates from the leading to the trailing edge and pushes reversed flow downstream.
-This shear layer wave is convected by the free-stream flow and basically cleans the airfoil from low-momentum fluid, paving the way for suction recovery.
 What exactly triggers the shear layer curvature and initiates the stall recovery process is not yet clear.
 As the propagation of the extracted separation points and the footprints in the pressure distribution all move from the leading towards the trailing edge, we focus next on the leading-edge suction parameter to identify the necessary and sufficient conditions that trigger the onset of stall recovery.